Constraining $f_{NL}$ using the Large-Scale Modulation of Small-Scale Statistics: Introduction

 Second, Goldstein et al \cite{Goldstein:2022hgr} studied $\fnl$ information in the matter bispectrum.
 The key idea of this paper is to restrict attention to the squeezed bispectrum\footnote{Recall that a three-point function (or bispectrum)

 is said to be {\em squeezed} if $k_L \ll \min(k_S,k_S')$.
 A four-point (or trispectrum) configuration

 is said to be {\em collapsed} if $|{\bf k}_1 + {\bf k}_2| \ll \min(k_1,k_2,k_3,k_4)$. }, rather than using the full bispectrum.
-Then there are consistency relations \cite{Peloso, Kehagias, Simonovic} which show that in the squeezed limit $k_L \ll k_S$, the leading term in the bispectrum is proportional to $(\fnl/k_L^2)$.
+Then there are consistency relations \cite{Peloso, Kehagias, Simonovic, Esposito:2019jkb} which show that in the squeezed limit $k_L \ll k_S$, the leading term in the bispectrum is proportional to $(\fnl/k_L^2)$.
 On the other hand, non-primordial physics produces contribution with a ``softer'' scale dependence $\bigoh(k_L^0) + \bigoh(k_L^2) + \cdots$.
 By marginalizing a general contribution of this softer type, one automatically marginalizes all physical nuisance parameters (cosmological or astrophysical).

 Our approach is similar in spirit to \cite{Goldstein:2022hgr}, but extended as follows.
-First, we will show that the squeezed bispectrum can be equivalently represented as a cross power spectrum $P_{\delta_m \pi}$, where the field $\pi(\x)$ is the locally measured small-scale power spectrum (see Eq.\ \ref{eq:pmm_loc_def} below for precise definition).
-Similarly, the collapsed trispectrum can be represented as the auto power spectrum $P_{\pi\pi}$ \cite{Chiang:2014oga, deputter2018primordial}.
+As shown in \cite{Smith:2007rg, Smith:2011if, Chiang:2014oga}, the squeezed bispectrum can be equivalently represented as a cross power spectrum $P_{\delta_m \pi}$, where the field $\pi(\x)$ is the locally measured small-scale power spectrum (see Eq.\ \ref{eq:pmm_loc_def} below for precise definition).
+Similarly, the collapsed trispectrum can be represented as the auto power spectrum $P_{\pi\pi}$ \cite{Smith:2011if, deputter2018primordial}.

 We then argue heuristically (and verify with Quijote-PNG simulations) that on large scales, the field $\pi(\x)$ is described by a linear bias model of schematic form (see Eq.\ \ref{eq:key_conjecture1} for precise form):